Tools4everBV/HelloID-Conn-SA-Full-AD-AccountUpdateEmployeeID/INFO.md

 # Account Update EmployeeID

 This form updates an account's EmployeeID field.
 It is particularly useful to correlate manually created accounts with HelloID Provisioning.
+It pairs well with https://github.com/Tools4everBV/HelloID-Conn-SA-Full-AD-ReportAccountsEmptyEmployeeID

 ## Business Benefits